jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 Customization is allowed different components:
 * Implement the custom gateway using a `base` gateway class: {class}`~jina.Gateway` or {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`.
 * Use the {class}`~jina.serve.streamer.GatewayStreamer` to send data to Executors in the Flow.
-* Implement the needed health-checks for jina.
+* Implement the needed health-checks for Jina.
 * Optionally, define a `config.yml` for it.
 * Optionally, bootstrap the gateway using a `Dockerfile` and re-using the docker image.